VinaLx/VinaLx.github.io/_posts/2018-11-25-cpp-higher-order-meta-function.md

 using false_type = bool_constant<false>;
 ```

-So that we can defined our previous `Plus` meta-function as:
+So that we can reimplement our previous `Plus` meta-function as:

 ```cpp
 // with public inheritance